Madla Municipality

 Madla is a former municipality in Rogaland county, Norway.
-The 15.75 km2 municipality existed from 1930 until 1965 when it was merged into Stavanger Municipality.
+The 15.8 km2 municipality existed from 1930 until its dissolution in 1965.
+The area is now part of Stavanger Municipality in the traditional district of Jæren.
+It was one of the smallest municipalities in Rogaland county, with only four farms: Malde (now spelled Madla), Revheim, North-Sunde, and South-Sunde.
+The municipal centre was located at Malde, now known as Madlamark.
 The small municipality now exists as the borough of Madla inside the city of Stavanger, on the northeast side of the Hafrsfjorden.
-It was one of the smallest municipalities in Rogaland county, with only four farms: Malde (now spelled Madla), Revheim, and North- and South-Sunde.
-The municipal centre was located at Malde, now known as Madlamark.